Last Updated on 4th March 2023 by Sophie Nadeau

 Option 2: Castle Trail & the Oldest Town in Luxembourg

 Your other option for a suggested day trip is… more castles!
 After rising (fairly) early, I easily managed to fit three destinations into one day trip; all by taking public transport!
 The buses operate between towns and villages in the country every couple of hours, giving you ample time to explore each destination.

 Firstly, you’re going to want to take the bus to Larochette.
 Just half an hour from Luxembourg city by bus, you’ll find a sweet little village with the ruins of a fortified castle.
 Perched high on the hillside, the ruins of Larochette castle offer magnificent views over the surrounding countryside.

 Next, there is a bus headed from Larochette to Beaufort.
 Here, in Beaufort, you’ll find two castles.
-One lies in ruins, the other is a well preserved Renaissance style Château.
+One lies in ruins, the other is a well preserved Renaissance-style Château.
 Though the fortified ruins of Beaufort Castle can be visited by a self-guided tour, a walk around Beaufort Renaissance Castle is by guided tour only.

 From the castles of Beaufort, you can easily catch a bus headed to Echternach, the oldest settlement in Luxembourg.
-Here, at Echternach, you’ll find little cafés, cute eateries and plenty of history.
+Once, at Echternach, you’ll find little cafés, cute eateries and plenty of history.
 Half an hour walk from the main town, you’ll find the ruins of a Roman Villa.

 Pin How to Spend Three Days in Luxembourg for later!

 Sophie Nadeau loves dogs, books, travel, pizza, and history.
 A Francophile at heart, she runs solosophie.com when she’s not chasing after the next sunset shot or consuming something sweet.
 She splits her time between Paris and London and travels as much as she can!
 Subscribe to Sophie’s YouTube Channel.